The Metal Element

 dark—>light—>dark, again.

 My partner and I are spinster nuns with dogs in lieu of children and no moms, so this is easier for us than it may be for others.
 Perhaps you can extricate yourself from the cacophonous confines of the family table, politely, with a promise of another dinner soon?
-Tell them nature is your religion and you’d rather worship in peace & solitude.
+Tell them nature is your religion and you’d rather worship in peace and solitude.

 When all else fails, The Heart Sutra.
 Treasure emptiness as sacred, holy and valued.